Bahrain Polytechnic

 Bahrain Polytechnic is a government-owned tertiary education institute located in the Kingdom of Bahrain.
 It has been established by King Hamad bin Isa Al Khalifa; King of Bahrain by Royal Decree in July 2008.
-It is considered a key initiative for the Education and Training Development Committee; a project of the Bahrain Vision 2030 master plan.
+It is considered a key initiative for the Education and Training Development Committee; a project of the Bahrain Vision 2030 master plan that aims to achieve a sustainable economy.
 Bahrain Polytechnic delivers applied learning, technical education, skills-based and occupational training.
 Degrees offered range from certificate courses, diplomas, to bachelor's degree levels.

 Establishment

 Bahrain Polytechnic was established by Royal Decree number 65 for the year 2008 by His Majesty King Hamad bin Isa Al Khalifa, King of Bahrain.

 Official opening

 Bahrain Polytechnic's official opening ceremony took place on 30 November 2008, by His Royal Highness Prince Salman bin Hamad bin Isa Al Khalifa, Crown Prince and Chairman of the Economic Development Board.
 The opening ceremony was attended by the Deputy Prime Minister of Bahrain and the Head of the Education and Training Committee Shaikh Mohammed bin Mubarak Al Khalifa, Ministers, and other members of the government and the Education Reform Project Board.

 The Deputy Prime Minister Shaikh Mohammed paid a visit to Bahrain Polytechnic's premises in June 2008, to inspect the steps taken and to pave the way for the official opening with took place later on that year.